Photo: Kristen Gardner Photography

-- Fax it to the number on the form.
-Be sure to fax it from a number where you can also receive faxes.
+- Fax, mail, or drop off the form at the contact info on the form.
+They do not accept applications via email.
+If you send by fax, be sure to fax it from a number where you can also receive faxes.
 The Parks Program office does not do email so you will need to find a fax machine.
 Read on to see why.

 - Call to confirm that the office received the form.
 Make note of the name of the person you spoke to on the phone.

-- If all goes well, you will receive the permit via fax (to the fax number you originally sent the application from) from the Park Programs office asking you to sign it and then fax back the signature page only.
+- If all goes well, you will receive the permit via fax (to the fax number from where you originally sent the application) from the Park Programs office asking you to sign it and then fax back the signature page only.

 - They will then fax you again a counter-signed copy.

-- If you do not receive the permit within 4 business day (the application says it takes at least 4 days for processing), call back and follow up.
+- If you do not receive the permit within a reasonable amount of time, call back and follow up.
 Always make a note of the name of the person you speak with.

 There are a few sites that do not require a permit.
 Our photographer friends tell us that Senate Park (between the Capitol and Union Station) is a popular choice, as well as Lafayette Park (north side of White House).
 Union Station is another great location if you need shelter.
 If there are other locations, please email us and let us know!

-Anecdote: We submitted an application to the Park Programs office on a Thursday.
-The office called the bride to verify her credit number on the same day.
+Anecdote: We submitted an application via fax to the permit office on a Thursday.
+The office called the bride to verify her credit card number on the same day.
 The photographer called back to follow up on Friday and the office personnel said the application was being processed.
 The photographer called back again on Monday to follow up and whomever she spoke with said they cannot find our application anywhere.
-The person from the Park Programs office said she was not working Friday and that we need to submit the application again.
+The person from the permit office said she was not working Friday and that we need to submit the application again.

 Click here for more tips on photography for your wedding day.